NUSTM/VLP-MABSA/README.md

 ylin@njust.edu.cn

 ## Data Processing
 The pre-training dataset we use is MVSA-Multi.
 You can get from this [git](https://github.com/xunan0812/MultiSentiNet).
+At first, you need to use the judgement rules provided by the git to remove the samples with inconsistent labels.
 ### Text Processing
 For texts in MVSA-Multi dataset, we first use NLTK to perform the tokenization.
 - How to obtain aspects